If you needed any convincing to read this book, take this next passage as your sign:

 “My good opinion once lost is lost forever.”

 I can hear the echo of Matthew Macfadyen’s voice in P&P 2005

-I have to laugh at that!
-This mirrors the very image of Lizzy’s reaction at the ball when her mother, sitting right across from darcy, was boasting of the advantageous marriage pertaining to Jane and Mr. Bingley.
+I have to laugh at that line!
+This mirrors the very image of Lizzy’s reaction at the ball when her mother, sitting right across from Darcy, was boasting of the advantageous marriage pertaining to Jane and Mr. Bingley.

 and yet you appear to have separated them.
 In truth, I didn’t realize how much we could circle back to that conversation on humility and friendship.
 Bingley is influenced easily this way or that.
 It was foreshadowing!
-Like Darcy said if someone told you to stay a week you would without inquiring the reasons for and against! so the same with the jane situation. darcy advised against it and he didn’t think about it and was easily persuaded against her. darcy just said that he has an inkling that jane wasn’t as fully invested as jane and he didn’t inquire further he just cut his losses then and there without offering a pensive thought into it.
+Like Darcy said, if someone told him to stay a week he would do so readily without inquiring the reasons for and against!
+So the same with the Jane situation.
+Darcy advised against Jane and Bingley didn’t think twice about it and was easily persuaded against her.
+Darcy simply mentioned that he has an inkling that Jane wasn’t as fully invested as he seems to be in her.
+Bingley didn’t inquire further, he just cut his losses then and there without offering a pensive thought into it.